Kaval Sviri: Use as a sample and in popular culture

 The song was used by composer Joseph LoDuca as the basis for Xena's fight theme in Xena: Warrior Princess, although the vocals that appear in the show's opening sequence sing different lyrics.

 The song was used to promote Lady Gaga's 2017 documentary "Five Foot Two".

+A modified version of the song was used by Bulgarian influencer Misho Amoli as his entrance theme for «La Velada del Año III», a boxing event hosted by Ibai Llanos in 2023.

+Singer Heli Andrea covered the song as a part of metal band Humanity's Last Breath's song "Instill".

+The Seattle Cascades Drum and Bugle Corps included an arrangement of the song as part of their production "Sky Above" for the Drum Corps International 2024 competitive season.